 “(Spinal) Fusion is one of the most commonly performed spinal procedures, indicated for a wide range of spinal problems.
 Elimination of motion though results in accelerated degeneration of the adjacent level, known as adjacent level disease.
 Motion preservation surgical methods were developed in order to overcome this complication.
 These methods include total disc replacement, laminoplasty, interspinous implants and dynamic posterior stabilization systems.
 The initial enthusiasm about these methods was followed by certain concerns about their clinical usefulness and their results.”

-While they appear to be realistic surgical options for a complicated spinal problem, the initial enthusiasm about these methods was followed by certain concerns about their clinical usefulness and their results.
+While they appear to be realistic surgical options for a complicated spinal problem, the initial enthusiasm about fusion surgery was followed by certain concerns about their clinical usefulness and their results.

 - Not everyone is a good candidate for this type of spinal surgery: The main indications for total disc replacement are degenerative disc disease, but the numerous contraindications for this method make it difficult to find the right candidate.